louisitvn/slate/source/index.html.md

 # Configure server script

-Setting up Emotsy Builder involves certain steps, especially when configuring the page that wraps around it and interacts with it.
-However, this is intended by design: Emotsy Builder is built to be fully customizable.
+Setting up BuilderJS involves certain steps, especially when configuring the page that wraps around it and interacts with it.
+However, this is intended by design: BuilderJS is built to be fully customizable.

-For example, Emotsy Builder does not include any default **SAVE** or **EXPORT** buttons.
+For example, BuilderJS does not include any default **SAVE** or **EXPORT** buttons.
 You will need to add these buttons yourself and handle their click events.
 When the user clicks a Save button, it should call the builder's `getJson()` API method to retrieve the current design.
 From there, it's up to you to handle the result-for instance, by sending it via an AJAX request to a server-side script that saves it to local storage, a database management system (DBMS), or remote storage such as AWS S3.

-By creating the buttons yourself, you're not limited to Emotsy Builder's default style-you're free to place them anywhere on your page and style them however you like.
+By creating the buttons yourself, you're not limited to BuilderJS's default style-you're free to place them anywhere on your page and style them however you like.

 ## Save